 - Your income

-- The health coverage provided from your retirement plan
+- The health coverage provided by your retirement plan

 - Government programs that you may qualify for